renuo/applications-setup-guide/ruby_on_rails/appsignal.md

-# Log & error monitoring with AppSignal
+# Logs & error monitoring with AppSignal

 AppSignal is a service to record logs, monitor errors and performance.
 Recording logs works independently from the tech stack.
 So you should use AppSignal